otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-01-github-markdown-javascript-1/README.md

 };
 ```

-> **Hint:** A prime number is a number greater than 1 that has no positive divisors other than 1 and itself.
+> Hint: A prime number is a number greater than 1 that has no positive divisors other than 1 and itself.
 You can check if a number is prime by iterating from 2 to the square root of the number and checking if the number is divisible by any of the numbers in that range.

 ---

 ### Task 2

-Write a **function** to reverse a string.
+Write a function to reverse a string.

-**Test Cases:**
+Test cases

 - `reverseString("Hello")` should return `"olleH"`
 - `reverseString("World")` should return `"dlroW"`